ALERT

 The Flow Cytometry Facility within the School of Biochemistry and Immunology was set up in 2005 and is located in the Trinity Biomedical Sciences Institute (TBSI).
-This best-in-class facility is the best equipped flow core in Ireland with one state-of-the-art cell sorter (FACSAria Fusion), an imaging cytometer (ImageStream X Mark II), a full-spectrum analyser (Aurora), four flow cytometers (LSRFortessa, FACSCanto II, Accuri C6 & Attune NxT), and an in vivo fluorescence & luminescence imager (PhotonImager; housed in the Comparative Medicine Unit).
+This best-in-class facility is the best equipped flow core in Ireland with one state-of-the-art cell sorter (FACSAria Fusion), an imaging cytometer (ImageStream X Mark II), a full-spectrum analyser (Aurora), four flow cytometers (LSRFortessa, FACSCanto II, Accuri C6 & NovoCyte Advanteon), and an in vivo fluorescence & luminescence imager (PhotonImager; housed in the Comparative Medicine Unit).

 • FACSAria Fusion (BD): a 4-laser, 18 parameter high-speed cell sorter.
 Capable of physically separating cells at rates up to 20,000 per second into ≤ 4 populations at once.
 Cells may be sorted into a number of different tubes and plates.